vgmtrans/vgmtrans/README.md

 Please refer to [the wiki](https://github.com/vgmtrans/vgmtrans/wiki) for compilation instructions.

+## Contributing

+Pull requests are greatly appreciated.
+Check out our [guidelines](CONTRIBUTING.md) for contributing effectively.

 ## Contributors

 - Mike: The original author of the tool, worked on a lot of formats.